Accessing a Deceased Person's Financial Accounts

 Montana law provides simplified procedures for successors to acquire decedent’s accounts at financial institutions such as banks, credit unions, savings and loans, or other financial entities, such as brokerage firms and stocks or bonds companies.

-If the decedent held the account in his/her name and also with another individual(s) with rights of survivorship, the surviving joint tenant can legally remove the monies.
+If the decedent held the account in their name and also with another individual(s) with rights of survivorship, the surviving joint tenant can legally remove the monies.

 If the financial account is solely owned by the decedent with a payable on death (POD) or transfer on death (TOD) designation, then under Montana law the POD or TOD beneficiary is entitled to the funds.